AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Final Report Draft.md

 ####Experiment 3

-For experiment three, trials are run at an upflow velocity of 3 mm/s, coagulant dose of 4.2 mg/L, and influent turbidity of 100 NTU.
+For experiment 3, trials are run at an upflow velocity of 3 mm/s, coagulant dose of 4.2 mg/L, and influent turbidity of 100 NTU.
 The apparatus used is the 930 mm tube settler and the 3/16 inch diameter flocculator.
 For these trials, approximately five to eight hours into testing, the flocculator was flushed with a syringe with the goal of removing built up coagulant from the walls.
 Experimental data is recorded for approximately another twelve to fifteen hours after flushing.
 The same data points as the above two experiments are recorded.

 ## Results and Analysis
 ###Experiment 1